 We know how much your toddler loves putting things in their mouth!
 In fact, they probably love mouthing things almost as much as they love making a mess!

 Satisfy both needs in one with an activity that allows them to make a mess and snack at the same time.
 Give your child some cereal or crackers while they’re sitting in their high chair and let them crush them into crumbs as they play.

 These crunchy snacks are my 1 year old’s favorite!
 They’re a perfect snack for this type of activity!

 Bubbles are another popular way to keep a one year old entertained.

 There are a few different methods for playing with bubbles that your toddler will love.
 Blow bubbles with a bubble wand and let your baby try to pop them (ideal for backyard fun).

 Or add a small amount of water to a tub and add some bubble bath soap.
 Stir the soap in to form bubbles, then let your toddler splash and play in the bubbles.

 26. Bath fun

-You don’t need to use this toy just in the bath.
-Your 1 year old can easily play with it in your living room.
+You also don’t need to use this activity just in the bath.
+Everything can be easily used in the included inflatable pool or out of water in your living room.

-This toy is meant for 3+ year olds.
-I like that it’s more challenging for a one year old.
-It just means there will be more play out of it.
+This activity is meant for 3+ year olds, but I like that it’s more challenging for a 1 year old.
+It just means there will be more use and entertainment from it.

 1 Year Old Activities with Household Items